12 Best VMware Hosting Providers + Alternatives (2026)

 Research shows that VMware vSphere dominates the virtualization industry, followed closely by its rival, Microsoft’s Hyper-V. At the end of 2023, VMware reported a revenue of more than $13 billion.

-We’ll explore two options if you’re looking for the best VMware hosting providers.
-The first involves finding a host that allows you to manually install the software.
-The second option is selecting a host with built-in virtualization technologies so you won’t have to worry about manual installations.
+If you’re on the hunt for the best VMware hosting providers, we’ve got two paths to consider.
+The first is finding a host where you can install the software manually.
+The second option?
+Choose a host that comes with built-in virtualization, so you don’t have to handle installations yourself.

 Best Servers to Install VMware